sarthakk24/mercor/readme.md

 - Tailwind CSS: A utility-first CSS framework that helps in building responsive and customizable user interfaces.
 - Flowbite Components: A library of reusable UI components that facilitates the development of modern web applications.

-With the combination of these technologies, PostIT aims to provide a seamless experience for users in managing their social media content creation and publishing needs.
+With the combination of these technologies, PostIT aims to provide a seamless experience for users in managing their social media content creation needs.

----

-**Note**: This is a sample README.md file generated based on the provided information.
-Feel free to modify it as per your requirements.